 Well inspection helps home owners and buyers protect water sources and pump systems.
 Private wells supply water for drinking, cooking, washing, and bathing.
-Because public water lines do not serve many rural areas, well water inspection becomes a key step during home sale and property transfer.
-People who search for well inspections near me or well inspections near me want clear answers about system condition, water safety, and pump function.
+Many rural areas do not have public water lines.
+Because of that, well water inspection becomes a key step during home sale and property transfer.
+The buyer often searches well for inspections near me to find local service and review systems before closing the deal.
+This process gives a clear idea about system conditions and water safety.

 Distance from septic system

-Ground slope around well
+Ground slope direction

 Drainage pattern